gdsm/weatherAppAssignment/README.md

 POC assignment for weather app for Project selection process.

 ### Step to run app
+- Install swiftlint using 'brew install swiftlint'.
+If you want to skip this step GoTo BuildPhase and remove run script for SwiftLint.
 - Clone git repo and its submodules.
 - Launch Terminal
 - cd <PROJECT-PATH>/weatherAppAssignment